 - Cardamom Simple Syrup - Made with just equal parts sugar and water plus a few whole cardamom pods, this tasty syrup will bring a lovely complexity to this blood orange Italian soda with cream.
-Any leftovers can be used in cocktails or to soak cakes.
+Any leftovers can be used in blood orange cocktails or to soak spice cakes.

 - Half & Half - I suggest using half & half instead of more viscous heavy cream as it will blend into the soda more easily.
 If you are dairy-free, feel free to swap in coconut cream, coconut milk, oat milk creamer, or your favorite plant-based alternative.